grighakobian/swift-pagination/README.md

 ## Overview

 `Pagination` provides an easy-to-use API for implementing infinite scrolling in your applications.
-It allows seamless integration of pagination functionality in any scrollable view, whether it's a `UITableView`, `UICollectionView`, or any other scrollable container.
+It allows seamless integration of pagination functionality in any scrollable view — `UITableView`, `UICollectionView`, `NSScrollView`, or any other scrollable container.

 With `Pagination`, you can effortlessly manage pagination in your app by automatically detecting when a user has scrolled close to the end of the current content and triggering the fetching of the next page.
-The framework supports both vertical and horizontal scrolling and is designed to work seamlessly with various UI components.
+The framework supports both vertical and horizontal scrolling and is designed to work seamlessly with various UI components across iOS and macOS.

 ### Features

-- Easily integrates with `UIScrollView`, `UITableView`, and `UICollectionView`.
+- Easily integrates with `UIScrollView`, `UITableView`, `UICollectionView`, and `NSScrollView`.
+- Works on both **iOS** and **macOS**.
 - Supports both `vertical` and `horizontal` scroll directions.
 - Provides customizable prefetching distance to control when the next batch of data is fetched.
 - **Objective-C Support**: Fully compatible with Objective-C projects, making it easier to integrate into existing codebases.

+## Requirements

+- iOS 13.0+ / macOS 11.0+
+- Swift 6.0+

 ### Getting Started